xamarin/mobcat/samples/weather/azure/README.md

     weather_deploy.bat --tenant <tenant_id> --subscription <subscription_id> --admin <account_name> --openweathermap-appid <openweathermap_key> --api-key <your_api_key>
     ```

 **NOTE:** The script may take upwards of 25 minutes to complete when executed for the first time.
-Templated deployments are incremental and subsequent executions will take significantly less time to execute.
+Templated deployments are incremental and subsequent executions will take significantly less time to complete.

 ### Reviewing the deployment
 1. Navigate to the [Azure Portal](https://portal.azure.com)